Skip to main content

 Solutions:

 1. Pool exhausted -- Check the NetworkPool status for allocatedIPs vs totalIPs.
+Check the CapacityExhausted condition on the pool.
 Create a new NetworkPool or expand the CIDR.

 2. Range conflict -- The requested range overlaps with an existing allocation or reserved range.
 Check the NetworkPool's reserved list.